cristal-smac/mas4data/README.md

-# MAS4Data : Multiagent systems for analyzing very large Data sets
+# MAS4Data : Multiagent systems for analyzing very large data sets

 ## Context

 ### MapReduce

 Data Science aims at processing large volumes of data to extract knowledge or insights.
-The volume and velocity of the available data to analyze requires to parallelize the processing as it can be done with the MapReduce design pattern [1](#1).
+The volume and velocity of the available data to analyze requires to parallelize the processing as it can be done with the MapReduce design pattern [(Dean and Ghemawat, 2008](#1).
 The latter takes its name from the functions on which it is based: the *map* function which filters the data and the *reduce* function which aggregates them.
-The most popular framework for MapReduce is Hadoop but many other implementations exist, like the cluster computing framework Spark [2](#2), or the distributed NoSQL database Riak built from Amazon Dynamo [3](#3).
+The most popular framework for MapReduce is Hadoop but many other implementations exist, like the cluster computing framework Spark [(Zaharia et al., 2016)](#2), or the distributed NoSQL database Riak built from Amazon Dynamo [(DeCandia et al., 2007)](#3).

 Data flows can have periodic (daily, weekly or seasonal) and event-triggered peak data loads.
 These peaks can be challenging to